Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 A chatbot would choke on this.
 Too many variables.
 Multiple people.
 Preference without a specific time.
 Casual language.

 An AI agent processes it naturally: two people, massage service, Saturday, afternoon preferred.
-It checks availability and responds with options.
+It qualifies the request and responds with a useful next step.
 No menus.
 No "please rephrase."
 Just a helpful answer.

 They Take Autonomous Action